 The National Curriculum sets out the subject content to be taught by all maintained schools in England, broken down into Key Stages.
 As a maintained primary school, we take the objectives from the first two key stages that cover the age range from 5 -11.

-Some of the foundation subjects, such as Music, Computing and Languages (KS2) are also usually taught on a weekly basis.
+Some of the foundation subjects, such as music, computing and languages (KS2) are also usually taught on a weekly basis.
 Lessons in physical education are provided twice weekly and will often include an indoor and outdoor session.
 We cover three topics each year in art, design technology, geography and history.
 These are usually taught separately over a half term, alternating art with design technology and history with geography.
 At certain times throughout the year they may be taught concurrently or be covered in a much shorter period to effectively prepare for events throughout the school year, such as the exhibition.
-We have a two year rolling programme so that children do not repeat in the areas of the school where we have mixed age classes.

 Values are included as a structured focus throughout the year.
 Each class takes it in turn to prepare a weekly assembly based around one of the values.
 PSHE lessons are usually taught on a weekly basis and can include aspects of British Values or other areas such as self-esteem, eating healthily and making friends - however PSHE feeds throughout all aspects of school life.
 The school also teaches equality objectives through PSHE using age appropriate resources.
 Sex and Relationships Education is delivered in line with legal requirements in the summer term.